 - CI check that every rendered HTML’s canonical equals the file path it serves at.

-- Don’t pre-render canonical based on
+- Don’t derive canonical from

-translationKeyor any shared identifier — derive it from the URL. - For new locales, test the canonical/hreflang output on a sample article before rolling out.
+- For new locales, test the canonical/hreflang output on a sample article before rolling out.